How to Use This Calculator

 What is a near miss in workplace safety?

-A near miss, also known as a 'close call' or 'incident without injury,' is an unplanned event that did not result in injury, illness, or damage but had the potential to do so.
-It serves as a warning sign that a hazard exists and that controls are either absent, ineffective, or need improvement.
-Reporting and investigating near misses are crucial for proactive safety management.
+A near miss is an unplanned event that did not result in injury, illness, or damage but had the potential to do so.
+It's a warning sign that a hazard exists and controls need improvement.
+Reporting near misses is crucial for proactive safety management.

-The Near Miss Frequency Rate (NMFR) is typically calculated per 200,000 hours worked because this represents the equivalent of 100 full-time employees working for one year (100 employees × 40 hours/week × 50 weeks/year = 200,000 hours).
-This standardized base allows for consistent comparison of safety performance across different companies, industries, and time periods, regardless of workforce size.
+The 200,000-hour base represents 100 full-time employees working for one year (100 x 40 hours/week x 50 weeks).
+This standardized base allows consistent comparison across companies, industries, and time periods regardless of workforce size.